W427697/Discord-/docs/addons/writing-presets.md

 <!-- prettier-ignore-end -->

+Please keep in mind that the babel configurations are only applied if the users Storybook Framework uses Babel.
+If the framework uses another transpiler, like SWC or esbuild, the babel configuration will be ignored.

 ### Builders

 By default, Storybook provides support for the leading industry builders, including [Webpack](../builders/webpack.md) and [Vite](../builders/vite.md).
 If you need additional features for any of these builders, you can use APIs to extend the builder configuration based on your specific needs.